 I continued the tradition with my family with a few changes to the basics.
 I like my sugar cookie dough a little thicker.
 And, then there’s my mom’s icing recipe versus mine.
 My mom’s icing was more like a glaze.
 I think she watered it down a bit to frost all of those cookies.
 I needed to find my own royal icing recipe.

-Of course, I never thought twice about eating a tube of raw cookie dough with my girlfriends in middle school, high school and then there was the Dairy Queen Cookie Dough Blizzard habit in the nineties.
+Of course, I never thought twice about eating a tube of raw cookie dough with my girlfriends in middle school.

 Sidenote: I read this article by a food blogger about the safety of raw eggs.

-And, then a few years ago I graduated to royal icing and discovered the magic of meringue powder and a bit of corn syrup.
+And, then a few years ago I graduated to royal icing and discovered the magic of meringue powder and corn syrup.